nwlauer/Projects/Paper Microfluidics.md

 Outputs
 =============

-## Process
+## Process Instructable

 The Process that we found effective is outlined [here](https://www.instructables.com/id/Wax-Paper-Microfluidics/) on instructables.

-## Inscape Design Guidelines

-Inscape designs and guidlines

 ## Modifications and Integration into Other Projects

-Progress
+Progress Log
 =================